Prashant-Naicker/Messenger/README.md

 # Messenger

 ## Description
-Allow multple users to join a chat room with HTTPS and send messages to one another over TCP.
+Allow multiple users to join a chat room with HTTPS and send messages to one another over TCP.
 First client will be an android app,  but will expand to other clients.

 ## Setup